nuremics/nuremics-docs/docs/handbook/practice.md

 ## Use App

-This section walks you through the usage of a **NUREMICS App** from the end-user's perspective.
+This section walks you through the usage of a **nuRemics App** from the end-user's perspective.
 We will demonstrate how to interact with a ready-to-use **App**, including how to design studies, define experiments, provide inputs, run the **App**, and retrieve the expected outputs.

 ---

-When launching the **App**, **NUREMICS** first provides the following terminal feedback:
+When launching the **App**, **nuRemics** first provides the following terminal feedback:

-- A visual banner indicating the launch of a **NUREMICS App**.
+- A visual banner indicating the launch of a **nuRemics App**.
 - A structured overview of the assembled workflow, with its constitutive **Procs** and **Ops**, and their order of execution within the **App** workflow.
 - A summary of the **App**'s I/O interface.
 This summary includes all declared user parameters (`"user_params"`) and user paths (`"user_paths"`) required as inputs, along with the corresponding output files and folders that the **App** will generate.
 It serves as an explicit interface contract, allowing you to understand what data you need to provide and what results to expect.